Close Banner

 Wine Country Trattoria (available for both shows)

-Wine Country Trattoria costs $62 per adult and $37 for ages 3 to 9 (plus tax and tip).
+Wine Country Trattoria costs $69 per adult and $41 for ages 3 to 9 (plus tax and tip).
+There's also a $10 upcharge if ordering the rib-eye steak.
 It's a 3-course prix-fixe meal with a starter, entree and dessert and a nonalcoholic beverage.
 This Disney California Adventure table-service dining location gives you a taste of Tuscany with pasta dishes.

 Pros: The viewing area is centered and has a buffer of space around it so it’s easy to see.